Secure $N$-dimensional Simultaneous Dense Coding and Applications: -dimensional simultaneous teleportation

+Dense coding and quantum teleportation are dual protocols intimately linked to each other, both in their purpose as well as in the construction.
+The former is used to transmit (densely coded) classical information, while the latter transfers quantum states (i.e., quantum information).
+In Introduction, as a motivation for SDC the following situation was described: an agent, say a boss of a company, needs for two employees to simultaneously carry out two different confidential tasks, such that each employee is unaware of the other's activity.
+SDC allows that the two tasks, encoded by classical information, are confidentially communicated to the employees.
+Similarly, one could imagine a situation in which the employees are requested to each execute a predetermined quantum protocol (say, a quantum computation algorithm) for a given confidential initial state.
+The solution for such situation is achieved by a simultaneous teleportation protocol.

-Recently, a simultaneous quantum state teleportation scheme was proposed by Wang {\it et al} \cite{WYGL08}, the aim of which is for all the receivers to simultaneously obtain their respective quantum states from the sender.
+Simultaneous teleportation was proposed by Wang {\it et al}~\cite{WYGL08}, in which all the receivers simultaneously obtain their respective quantum states from the sender.
 In their scheme, the sender first performs a locking operation to entangle the particles from two independent quantum entanglement channels, and therefore the receivers cannot restore their quantum states separately before performing the unlocking operation together.
 The locking operator is composed of the Hadamard and the CNOT operators.

-Ref. \cite{SQ10} showed that the quantum Fourier transform can alternatively be used as the locking operator in simultaneous teleportation.
+Ref.~\cite{SQ10} showed that the quantum Fourier transform can alternatively be used as the locking operator in simultaneous teleportation.
 In this section, we further investigate simultaneous teleportation of qu$N$its using the $N$-dimensional quantum Fourier transform.

 In the task of $N$-dimensional simultaneous teleportation, Alice intends to teleport the unknown qu$N$its $|\varphi_t\rangle_{T_t}=\sum_{s=0}^{N-1}\alpha_{t,s}|s\rangle_{T_t}$ to Bob$_t\ (1\leq t\leq M)$ under the condition that all the receivers must collaborate to simultaneously obtain $|\varphi_t\rangle_{T_t}$.